 Dopamine is a major neurotransmitter or “brain chemical” which is an essential part of the brain’s reward system and has a big effect on the way the brain functions.
 A recent study shows that working memory training increases the brain’s capacity to absorb dopamine.

 Dopamine helps students hold onto information

-Dr Martha Burns, an expert in the neuroscience of learning, explains in her blog post that dopamine is that little chemical that makes information stick.
+Dr Martha Burns, an expert in the neuroscience of learning, explains that dopamine is that little chemical that makes information stick.
 It is released in the brain when we are rewarded.
 “For many students and many of us as adults, learning about new things is an adventure and very rewarding, and dopamine levels increase in the brain to help us retain that new information.
 But for some learners, if dopamine levels are low, the new information literally goes in and out of the brain and is lost,” says Dr Burns.